glottsi/SeducerEngine/README.md

 ### 05/01/2021
   - fixed bug where player could click the hidden buttons while the video was being played
   - choice videos can now be played conditionally based on player's current score
+  - if the application crashes, a file will be created called `CRASH_REPORT.txt` with detailed information such as the stack trace, and a dialog will be shown to the user
+  - on LoseScreen, player has the option to retry from the last choice

 ### 04/25/21
   - all 'VideoFilename' attributes on the ButtonSchema (not Endings) is now an array of filenames to play, instead of a single string